apnadkarni/blt/man/treeview.rst

     selected entries.
 The default is "0".

   **-selectcommand** *string*
-    Specifies a Tcl script to invoked when the set of selected nodes changes.
+    Specifies a TCL script to invoked when the set of selected nodes changes.
 The default is "".

   **-selectforeground** *colorName*